-While there are many ways to set up one's development environment, we recommend using Virtualenv.
-This tool allows you to set up separate environments for separate Python projects that are isolated from one another so you can use different packages (and package versions) for each.
+While there are many ways to set up one's development environment, the following instructions will utilize Pip and Poetry.
+These tools facilitate managing virtual environments for separate Python projects that are isolated from one another, so you can use different packages (and package versions) for each.